cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 ### Day-of-Week Adjustment

 The fraction of visits due to CLI is dependent on the day of the week.
-On weekends, doctors see a higher percentage of acute conditions, so the percentage of CLI is higher.
+On weekends, doctors see a higher percentage of acute conditions, making the percentage of CLI higher.
 Each day of the week has a different behavior, and if we do not adjust for this effect, we will not be able to meaningfully compare the doctor visits signal across different days of the week.
 We use a Poisson regression model to produce a signal adjusted for this effect.